 Traditionally, the building design process has followed a linear approach, where MEP installations are specified with completed architectural drawings.
-However, there are significant opportunities to improve building efficiency if architects and engineers follow a concurrent design approach.
+However, there are significant opportunities to improve building energy efficiency if architects and engineers follow a concurrent design approach.

 Architectural decisions influence many aspects of mechanical, electrical and plumbing installations.
-For instance, the number of sprinkler heads to achieve full coverage may vary depending on architecture, even if the total area does not change.
-Likewise, window placement influences lighting design, and HVAC loads are strongly dependent on the building envelope.
+For instance, the number of sprinkler heads to achieve full coverage may vary depending on the architecture, even if the total area does not change.
+Likewise, window placement influences lighting design and HVAC loads are strongly dependent on the building envelope.

 A linear design approach may lead to missed opportunities for energy efficiency, while a concurrent design process allows synergy between architects and engineers.

 LED lighting can achieve savings from 30% to 90%, depending on the type of lighting it is compared with.
 LED products also save on lamp replacements, thanks to their long service life.
 However, even the most efficient lighting system cannot compete with free sunlight.

 However, sunlight also has disadvantages that must be considered when designing fenestration.
 The heating effect on building interiors can be significant, increasing air conditioning expenses during summer.
 Sunlight can also cause glare issues if the window placement makes the sun directly visible for occupants.
 Fortunately, there are design strategies that mitigate both issues.

 When designing fenestration, a very important factor is understanding the sun’s position in the sky throughout the year.

 An optimized window layout yields even better results with triple-pane low-emissivity glass.
 These windows minimize unwanted heat transfer in both directions: they gain less heat than conventional windows during summer, and lose less heat during winter.
 Triple-pane windows typically reduce heat transfer by over 60%, and the best products can achieve a reduction of over 80%.